fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 The day before the All Hands, Mike will prepare slides that reflect the CEO vision and focus.

+### Post all hands

+The EA / CEO will post the link to the All hands meeting in #general slack channel Template to use:
+Thanks to everyone who contributed to today's "All hands" call.

+:tv: If you weren't able to attend, please **watch the recording** _(1.5x playback supported)_.

+You can also grab a copy of the [original slides](https://fleetdm.com/handbook/business-operations#all-hands)

+ Include instructions for decorating that template with the link to the Gong recording, including a generic screenshot demonstrating how to generate it
+ Include example screenshot of how the Slack post is supposed to look include instructions about attaching a PDF of slides
 ### Calendar audit
 As Fleet grows, time management for the CEO is more essential.
-Charlie will audit the CEOs calendar and set meeting notes for calls with external attendees.
+Tee will audit the CEOs calendar and set meeting notes for calls with external attendees.
 In the notes document include:
   1. LinkedIn profile link of all outside participants
   2. Company profile link
   3. Context that helps the CEO to understand the purpose of meeting at a glance
   4. Share the document with meeting participants

 **Additional product design review sessions are welcomed and a top priority for the CEO to get on the calendar quickly.  _Other internal meetings and blocked time can always be moved to make room.
-External meetings, travel, and personal commitments cannot be moved._  To schedule, mention @Charlie in the `#-meetings` channel.**
+External meetings, travel, and personal commitments cannot be moved._  To schedule, mention @Tee in the `#-meetings` channel.**

-**The CEO welcomes opportunities to support teams on customer calls. _External meetings, travel, and personal commitments cannot be moved._ To schedule, mention @Charlie in the `#-meetings` channel in Slack.**
+**The CEO welcomes opportunities to support teams on customer calls. _External meetings, travel, and personal commitments cannot be moved._ To schedule, mention @Tee in the `#-meetings` channel in Slack.**

 ### 💻 Sid : Mike document preparation
 Every two weeks, our CEO Mike has a 1:1 meeting with our Investor Sid.
 The CEO's EA (Tee) completes four parts while constructing the associated document.